kotylo/1337imdb/README.md

 The opacity is calculated in case the movie receives less than 1000 votes.

 # Install
+- Open `chrome://extensions` URL in Chrome
-Just Load Unpacked the `src` folder and you're good to go.
+- Click on `Load Unpacked` button, select the `src` folder and you're good to go.